 Third Degree Felony for Airport Trespass

 It’s now a third-degree felony for those who trespass on to an airport property with the intent to injury other people, cause damage to property, or interfere with the operations of planes.
 The legislature passed this bill in response to past situations where people have trespassed onto Orlando, Miami, and Tampa international airports.

 A new bill now makes it legal to identify oneself as deaf when registering a motor vehicle.
 This aims at avoiding potential confrontation with police officers due to the impaired hearing status of the driver.
 A Tallahassee police officer with a deaf son inspired the legislature to create this bill.

 When Are New Laws Implemented

-This year the state of Florida had a $88.7 billion budget.
-Most new florida laws go into effect on July 01, after the spring legislative session in Tallahassee.
-However, each year new florida laws go into effect in October.
+This year the state of Florida had an $88.7 billion budget.
+Most new Florida laws go into effect on July 01, after the spring legislative session in Tallahassee.
+However, each year new Florida laws go into effect in October.
 If you have any questions about the current laws or recently implemented laws, it would be wise to seek the counsel of an attorney.
 Our firm has been advising clients for over 30 years.
-Call (772) 774-7771 today to speak to an attorney or click here to schedule a free 30 minute consultation.
+Call (772) 774-7771 today to speak to an attorney or click here to schedule a free 30-minute consultation.